port-zero/website/content/jobs/2019_Student_Employee.md

 We are a small, independent IT company that develops and operates software systems with a focus on security and stability.

-We are currently looking for someone to join our team as a student employee to help manage our internal services, learning about Linux and server administration in the process.
+We are currently looking for someone to join our team as a student employee to help manage our internal services.
+These services run on Linux.
+You should already have some experience working with Linux and administrating servers, and you will be able to deepen your understanding of those with us.

-Ideally, you have some proficiency with the command line—especially in UNIX systems—and you’re interested in learning about the whole lifecycle of a service deployment.
+We manage our services through the command line.
+That means that you should already have some experience working with command lines—especially in UNIX systems—, and you’re interested in learning about the whole lifecycle of a service deployment.

 **Job profile:**